fzyzcjy/flutter_convenient_test/README.md

 * **Time travel, with screenshots**: What did the UI look like when that button was tapped 50 steps ago?
 Now you know everything.
 * **Rapid re-execution**: Edit code, save, run - done within seconds, not minutes.
 * **Videos recorded**: Watch what has happened, in full detail.
+* **Retryability**: No manual `pump`, wait or retry anymore.
+Just write down what you want, and the framework will retry and wait.
 * **Being interactive**: Play with the app interactively, again within seconds.
 * **Isolated**: One test will no longer destroy environment of other tests - run each with full isolation (optional feature).